 How much power your particular panels produce matters because it’ll give you an idea of how much power your array will generate, and how much of your current electricity use (more on that in a minute) your panels will offset.

-What’s the size of your solar panels?
+What are the size of your solar panels?

 Solar panel size will help determine how many panels can physically fit on your roof.
 Solar panels are typically around five feet long and three feet wide.